agabor/recolorimage/specs.md

 ### 5. UI Features
 - Responsive design for desktop and mobile
-- Progress indicator for processing large images
+- Progress indicator for processing all images

 ## Color Processing Algorithm